Shadaab22/GIT/README.md

 # GIT
-Using this repository to learn git and github connection
+Using this repository to learn git and github connection.